hashicorp/terraform-provider-aws/website/docs/r/logs_fake_res.html.markdown

 This resource exports the following attributes in addition to the arguments above:

-* `arn` - ARN of the Index Policy.
+* `arn` - ARN of the Fake Res.
 Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
 In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.
 * `example_attribute` - Concise description.
 Do not begin the description with "An", "The", "Defines", "Indicates", or "Specifies," as these are verbose.
 In other words, "Indicates the amount of storage," can be rewritten as "Amount of storage," without losing any information.

 ## Timeouts